camrenkhoury/geneticsdrosophilaproject/README.md

 ## **Known Issues / Current Gaps**

-- Automated sorting is not yet fully migrated into Pi backend ownership.
+- The full automated sorting loop is still being completed under the Raspberry Pi backend.
-- Some flows still rely on transitional legacy code.
+- Some working behaviors still depend on older local control modules.
 - GPIO environment setup can be sensitive on some Pi systems.
 - YOLO / detection performance varies with lighting and camera conditions.
 - Classification accuracy and throughput still need refinement.